ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> `Void` is a type that has no values, like `scala.Nothing`.
-However, the Scala
-A> compiler infers `Nothing` when it fails to correctly infer a type parameter,
-A> causing confusing error messages, whereas `Void` will fail fast during
-A> compilation.
-A>
 A> `Void` merupakan tipe yang tidak mempunyai nilai, seperti `scala.Nothing`.
 A> Namun, karena kompilator Scala akan menebak `Nothing` walaupun gagal menebak
 A> parameter tipe, hal ini menyebabkan pesan galat yang membingungkan.
 Di sisi
 A> lain, `Void` akan menggagalkan diri pada saat kompilasi sehingga tidak ada
 A> menyebabkan pesan yang membingungkan.
 A>
-A> A `Void` error type means that the effect **cannot fail**, which is to say that we
-A> have handled all errors by this point.
-A>
 A> Sebuah tipe galat `Void` berarti bahwa efek yang dibuat **tidak bisa gagal**
 A> yang berarti bahwa kita sudah menangani semua galat pada titik ini.

-If we are integrating with a legacy system and are not in control of the entry
-point of our application, we can extend the `RTS` and gain access to unsafe
-methods to evaluate the `IO` at the entry point to our principled FP code.

 Bila kita mengintegrasikan dengan sebuah sistem warisan dan tidak berkuasa
 atas titik awal aplikasi kita, kita dapat mengeksten `RTS` dan mendapatkan akses